eanbit-rt/ONTmetacriptom-NF/Report.md

 **Porechop -** Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
 It's described in details here [porechop](https://github.com/rrwick/Porechop).

+**SortMeRNA -** SortMeRNA is a local sequence alignment tool for filtering, mapping and clustering.
+Details are given here [sortmerna](https://github.com/biocore/sortmerna).